Wil3on/Nordvic_GameAP/README.md

 > [!NOTE]
 >DEV Version GameAP v3.2.0
-- Completely new UI
+>- Completely new UI
-- Everything is done in a single application using Vue
+>- Everything is done in a single application using Vue
-- Bootstrap has been replaced with Tailwind
+>- Bootstrap has been replaced with Tailwind
-- Design has been updated
+> Design has been updated
-- Working with game servers is now much more convenient, and the load on the web server is reduced
+>- Working with game servers is now much more convenient, and the load on the web server is reduced

-The update is coming very soon, but you can already test the new version now.
+>The update is coming very soon, but you can already test the new version now.
 To do this, you can install the develop version
 ```
 bash <(curl -s https://gameap.com/install.sh) \
   --github \